 Exterior Body Features

-Deadlock, Remote central locking, Smart keyless entry, Thatcham category 1 alarm + immobiliser
+Auto door lock when driving, Remote central locking + deadlocks, Smart keyless entry, Thatcham accredited alarm and immobiliser

 Wheels - Alloy

 16" Silver metallic alloy wheels

 Wheels - Spare

 |Coin Series:||SE-L Lux|

 |Insurance Group 1 - 50 Effective January 07:||15E|